-It is important to keep your wits about you at all times in adverse weather conditions.
-If you are driving along a road where a ‘Fog’ sign is displayed on a roadside signal, yet the road appears clear, The Highway Code encourages drivers to stay vigilant as there may be drifting, patchy fog ahead.
-They recommend staying attentive, as even if it seems to be clearing you could suddenly find yourself back in an area of dense fog, where visibility can deteriorate quickly.
+It’s important to keep your wits about you at all times in adverse weather conditions.
+If you’re driving along a road with a ‘Fog’ sign displayed, yet the road appears clear, The Highway Code encourages drivers to stay vigilant as there might be drifting, patchy fog ahead.
+Pay attention, it might seem to be clearing out but you could suddenly be back in an area of dense fog with visibility worsening quickly.

-With regards to using fog lights, The AA recommends using a common sense approach.
-They highlight the importance of understanding how to turn your front and rear fog lights on and off, to allow you to use them appropriately in areas of seriously low visibility.
-They suggest that although there is no obligation to use them, it is better to be safe than sorry.
-Both the AA and Gov.uk agree however that it is vital to switch them off when visibility improves, as they can dazzle other drivers and obscure your brake lights.
+With regards to using fog lights, use a common sense approach.
+It’s important to understand how to turn your front and rear fog lights on and off for areas of seriously low visibility.
+There’s no obligation to use them, but you’re better safe than sorry.
+It’s vital to switch them off when visibility improves though, as they can blind other drivers and obscure your brake lights.

 Top tips for driving in fog

-Working brake lights are a vital tool during foggy weather, as they can warn other drivers when you are slowing down.
+Working brake lights are vital during foggy weather, as they warn other drivers when you’re slowing down.
 Rule 235 of The Highway Code also suggests that you should:

 - Keep a safe distance behind the vehicle in front.

-- Drive slowly enough that you can stop safely, well within the distance where you can clearly see.
-This becomes particularly important on motorways and dual carriageways, as vehicles are travelling faster.
+- Drive slow enough to stop safely, well within the distance that you can clearly see.
+This is particularly important on motorways and dual carriageways.

-- Not accelerate in order to get away from a vehicle which is too close behind you.
+- Avoid accelerating in order to get away from a vehicle that’s too close behind you.

-- Turn off your music and think about winding down your windows too so you can hear oncoming hazards.
+- Turn off your music and maybe wind down your windows too so you can hear oncoming hazards.

 - Stop in the correct position at a junction with limited visibility and listen for traffic.
-When you are sure it is safe to emerge, do so positively and do not hesitate in a position that puts you directly in the path of approaching vehicles.
+When you’re sure it’s safe to emerge, don’t hesitate in a position that puts you directly in the path of approaching vehicles.

-As well as making sure you take necessary precautions when driving in foggy conditions, it is also important to be aware of those around you.
+As well as making sure you take necessary precautions when driving in foggy conditions, it’s also important to be aware of those around you.
 Take extra care when looking in mirrors, and be aware of other drivers not using their headlights.

 Also watch out for cyclists, parked cars, pedestrians crossing the road, and animals running out in front of you.
-You’re less likely to be notice hazards when it’s foggy so always stay alert and try to anticipate any potential hazards if you can.
-Acknowledge that you may need to stop suddenly and make sure you’re driving slowly enough to be able to do this.
+Always stay alert and anticipate any potential hazards.
+Acknowledge that you might need to stop suddenly and make sure you’re driving slowly enough to be able to do this.

-Allowing for additional journey time, especially if your journey will take you on unfamiliar roads, can prevent you from rushing and putting yourself in a situation that could potentially create unnecessary stress and danger.
+Allowing for additional journey time, especially when driving on unfamiliar roads, can prevent you from a situation that could potentially create unnecessary stress and danger.